Arkansas Folk and Traditional Arts Emblem

 Document

-Fieldwork, oral history, and the documentation of Arkansas’ diverse traditions.
+Fieldwork, oral history, and the documentation of Arkansas’ traditions.

 Present

-Public programs, workshops, and curriculum for Arkansans of all ages and backgrounds.
+Public programs, workshops, and curriculum for Arkansans of all ages.

 Sustain